Kuat (drink)

-Kuat (/pt-BR/) is a brand of guarana beverage sold by The Coca-Cola Company in Brazil.
+Kuat (/pt-BR/) is a brand of guaraná beverage sold by The Coca-Cola Company in Brazil.
 Kuat was introduced in Brazil in 1997 to compete with the leading guarana beverage, Guaraná Antarctica, which was stealing market share from Coca-Cola's cola products.

 In Brazil, Kuat is available in a diet version (Kuat Zero) and a green-tea infused version (Kuat Eko).

 Kuat was briefly sold in Norway starting in 2003 under the name SanSão.

 In 2002, Coca-Cola announced plans to test market Kuat in the United States.